 SECTION 5.
-ENHANCEMENTS TO A PROGRAM.
+ENHANCEMENTS TO PROGRAM.
 The components of a veterans court program may include:

-- (1) integrating intervention, treatment, and counseling for a defendant who has been a victim of domestic violence as part of the total rehabilitative services offered to the defendant; - (2) evaluating and assessing a defendant charged with domestic violence offenses and integrating specific counseling as part of the total rehabilitative services offered for the defendant; - (3) monitoring a defendant charged with domestic violence offenses to assure compliance with domestic violence protection orders, no contact orders, and any requirements that weapons
+- (1) integrating intervention, treatment, and counseling for a defendant who has been a victim of domestic violence as part of the total rehabilitative services offered to the defendant; - (2) evaluating and assessing a defendant charged with domestic violence offenses and integrating specific counseling as part of the total rehabilitative services offered for the defendant; - (3) monitoring a defendant charged with domestic violence offenses to assure compliance with domestic violence protection orders, no contact orders, and any requirements that weapons be forfeited; - (4) conferring with the victim of domestic violence, where appropriate, to evaluate the defendant's compliance with any court order.

-1 be forfeited; 2 (4) referring a defendant with specific medical and medications needs to appropriate 3 physicians and health care providers; 4 (5) referring a defendant to other available services which may include assistance with 5 housing, employment, nutrition, and education; and 6 (6) providing a defendant access to peers and mentoring services that may aid a defendant 7 in the rehabilitative process.
-8 Comment 9 10 11 12 13 14 15 16 17 Section 5 was drafted in order to identify opportunities where a court may find it helpful to add components to its veterans court programs.
+1 (5) referring a defendant with specific medical and medications needs to appropriate 2 physicians and health care providers; 3 (6) referring a defendant to other available services which may include assistance with 4 housing, employment, nutrition, and education; 5 (7) providing a defendant access to peers and mentoring services that may aid the 6 defendant in the rehabilitative process; and 7 (8) other components that will assist the program.
+8 9 Comment 10 11 12 13 14 15 16 Section 5 was drafted in order to identify opportunities where a court may find it helpful to add components to its veterans court programs.
 In particular, attention was paid to offering treatment in domestic violence situations, whether the defendant was a victim or perpetrator of this type of act.
 The provision discussing mentoring services in the veterans court is an acknowledgment that one of the most attractive and unique aspects of this type of court is the mentoring of a defendant by another veteran.
-SECTION 6.
+17 SECTION 6.
 REMEDIAL NATURE; LIBERAL CONSTRUCTION.
 This [act] is 18 remedial in nature and must be liberally construed.
 19 SECTION 7.
 TERMS AND CONDITIONS.
-A veterans court shall establish written 20 terms and conditions for participation in, completion of, and termination of a program.
-The terms 21 and conditions must include the proposed disposition of or charges on completion of the 22 program.
+A veterans court shall establish in a 20 record terms and conditions for participation in, completion of, and termination of a program.
+21 The terms and conditions must include the proposed disposition of charges on completion of the 22 program.
 23 SECTION 8.
 ELIGIBILITY AND ADMISSION.
 24 (a) A defendant is eligible to participate in a veterans court if: 25 (1) the defendant demonstrates a willingness to participate in a program; 26 (2) the defendant has been assessed and determined to have a mental health or 27 substance use disorder, or traumatic brain injury; 28 (3) the defendant agrees on the record to voluntarily enter the program and to